 The 4th Thursday of the month of November is observed as Thanksgiving day.
 Right after this, comes the Black Friday, altogether bringing the joy of celebration and shopping.
 Thanksgiving ends with beginning the mark of Christmas shopping and preparations.

 “We want Turkey, we want Turkey”, is the most common dialogue we hear every year in everyone’s house.

-Thanksgiving was originally observed in November.
-After being declared as a holiday by Abraham Lincoln, it was marked as the last Thursday of the month.
+Thanksgiving was originally observed in November month.
+After being declared a holiday by Abraham Lincoln, it was marked as the last Thursday of the month.
 But President Roosevelt moved it to the 3rd Thursday of the month with the intention of extending the Christmas shopping time.